What films and TV shows has Meghan Markle starred in?

 But she began her career as a “briefcase girl” on The US version of Deal or No Deal

 Deal or No Deal is a different animal altogether on the other side of the pond.
-The sums are much, much greater (contestants played for up to $1 million) and the boxes, which are guarded by fellow contestants in Noel Edmonds’ UK version, are instead briefcases placed in the hands of models known as “briefcase girls”.
+The sums are much, much greater (contestants play for up to $1 million) and the boxes, which are guarded by fellow contestants in Noel Edmonds’ UK version, are instead briefcases placed in the hands of models known as “briefcase girls” (yes, it’s all a bit 1970s ‘glamorous assistant’).
 Meghan had a stint as a briefcase girl at the beginning of her career, from 2006-07.
-See her in action below.
+Here she is in action…